dreamsome/onesuper.github.com/_posts/technium/2013-08-28-SomeNotesOnUnderstandingTomasuloAlgorithm.md

 title: "Some Notes on \"Understanding Tomasulo Algorithm\""
 ---

 I have made an interesting presentation for illustrating Tomasulo Algorithm, an important milestone in modern processors.
-I strongly recommand you to have a look at [it](http://www.slideshare.net/onesuper/understanding-tomasolu-algorithm).
+I strongly recommend you to have a look at [it](http://www.slideshare.net/onesuper/understanding-tomasolu-algorithm).
+Here are some breif notes on this topic.

 **1.Textbook is just one of the references to knowledge, but not all of them.**